 Office Add-ins with VS Code

-Under the hood, an Office Add-in is simply a web app that you can host anywhere.
+Under the hood, an Office Add-in is just a web app that you can host anywhere.
 Using a

 manifest.xml file, you tell the Office application where your web app is located and how you want it to appear.
 The Office application takes care of hosting it within Office.